brian-ogilvie/accessibility-article/README.md

 }
 ```

 This is very similar in structure to our `useEscapeHandler` hook.
 The difference is in the body of our event handler function.
 We check whether `.closest()` returns `null` for our given selector.
-If so, the click has not occured inside that selector, so we execute the `onOutsideClick` function that we are given.
+If so, the click has not occurred inside that selector, so we execute the `onOutsideClick` function that we are given.

 What is this `selector` we keep talking about?
 In our case, it will be the CSS class name of the div containing our modal content: `.Modal__content`.
 And we will pass in the function to dismiss the modal as the argument for `onOutsideClick`.
 Let's see how we use this in our Modal component.